muziejus/novel-maps-of-ny-2017/sections/schedule.md

 * Wednesday, 5 Apr: “kitchenette building,” “obituary for a living lady,” “the mother,” “the soft man,” “when Mrs. Martin’s Booker T.,” and _Riot_.
 Presentation: Baldwin, “The Discovery of What It Means to Be an American.”
 * Monday, 10 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 * Wednesday, 12 Apr: *Loving in the War Years: Lo que nunca pasó por sus labios*  (selections).
 Presentation: Anzaldúa, “La Prieta.”
 * Monday, 17 Apr: *Don’t Let Me Be Lonely: An American Lyric* through p.
-59. Presentation: Cheng.
+59. Presentation: Cheng, “The Melancholy of Race.”
 * Wednesday, 19 Apr: *Don’t Let Me Be Lonely: An American Lyric* to end.
-Presentation: Berlant.
+Presentation: Berlant “Slow Death (Sovereignty, Obesity, Lateral Agency).”
 * Monday, 24 Apr: “Native Sons” & “A Confession.”
 * Wednesday, 26 Apr: “Waterfalls” & “The Call of Blood”
 * Thursday, 27 Apr; Friday 28 Apr: Jess Row **plenary**. **Final précis due**.